 Couples from all over the world get married at Honeysuckle Hills.
 We’ve had two couples from the Virgin Islands, two from Sweden, one from Canada, and two from Ireland.
 Couples travel far and wide for the unique wedding experience provided by Regina and her family staff.
 No one knows the real Smoky Mountains better than the ones born and raised here.
 Their grandmothers instilled good old-fashioned southern hospitality in their souls, and nothing beats that!
 Just about every state in the United States has been represented so far by either couples who married here or family and friends who attended the wedding.
 Statistically, we have a 90% RSVP rate.
 If those you invite are in good health and can afford to travel, they will be at your wedding regardless of the distance they need to travel.
 Couples are drawn here from Hollywood, tropical beaches, Texas ranches, Louisiana swamps, or from right around the corner.

 Owner, Regina, has rescued a baby squirrel or two.
 If you’ve stalked her personal Facebook page you’ll find loads of videos of her first rescue named Sassy.
-Regina’s husband brought Sassy to her just before they married, and she was only six weeks old with closed eyes.
-She had fallen from a tree cleared by her husband’s excavation crew.
+Regina’s friend brought Sassy to her when she was only six weeks old with closed eyes.
+She had fallen from a tree at her friend’s job site.
 Regina bottle-fed her and later released her in their wooded back yard.
 To this day Sassy returns for sunflower seeds and pecans, and will still eat out of Regina’s hands.
 She has had two litters of her own to date.
 However, when Regina brought in a little baby boy named Whiskers, Sassy refused to take the little tyke in.
 Alas, Regina raised and released him as well.
 They both swing tree to tree happily every single day and peck on the windows and doors when the feeders go empty.
 The 4-H photography children’s summer camp is held on a summer day every year at Honeysuckle Hills.
 In 2019 Regina asked official wildlife rehabilitator, Lynne McCoy, to bring in some baby possums, squirrels, and baby birds for an educational experience.
 (See, I told you there was never a boring moment here!).
 Watch Sassy in our 2016 video about pet friendly weddings.
 We’ve had several venue additions since then, but we will always be pet friendly!

 Our elopements are more adventurous, and our photography is more creative.
 The number one reason couples choose Honeysuckle Hills is for our photography.
 Even couples who bring their own photographer choose our venue because we have more scenic locations than any other in the Smoky Mountains.
 While it’s true that a good professional photographer can make beautiful pictures in any situation, the over-all experience is better when guests have an atmosphere with plenty of eye candy.
 They are filled with a sense of awe, and a desire to return again.
 Regina is best known for her different lighting techniques, use of props, and artistic collages.